What is a Phase 1 Clinical Trial?

 What This Means for Future Patients

 While Phase 1 trials don't typically provide direct medical benefits to participants, they're absolutely essential for medical progress.
 The information gathered helps researchers determine whether a treatment should move forward to Phase 2 trials, where they'll test whether it actually works against diseases.
+Read more about clinical trial phases in our blog.

 Many of today's life-saving treatments – from cancer therapies to vaccines – began their journey in Phase 1 trials.
 Without volunteers willing to participate in these early studies, medical breakthroughs simply wouldn't happen.
+You can find out more about why clinical trials matter in our blog.

 Understanding clinical trials helps us appreciate the careful, methodical process that ensures the medicines we rely on are both safe and effective.